i-kkwk/SQLAlchemy-Climate-Analysis-Project/README.md

-# SQLAlchemy Homework - Surfs Up!
+# SQLAlchemy - Surfs Up!

 ![surfs-up.png](Images/surfs-up.png)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.

 ## Step 1 - Climate Analysis and Exploration

 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+All of the following analysis is completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 * Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

 * Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+Make sure that vacation range is approximately 3-15 days total.

 * Use SQLAlchemy `create_engine` to connect to your sqlite database.

 * Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis